The Three Brewers

 Although Hinckley had good spring water for brewing, Bass realised that its poor transport links hindered beer distribution.
 So, albeit in later life, he moved to Burton-on-Trent.
 Not only did Burton have excellent water, it had good transport links to London and export markets.
 As we know that move was highly successful.
 However, it is true to say that the foundations of the world class Bass Brewery in Burton were probably laid in Hinckley.

-Celebrating the lives of our Three Brewers a series of special events will be held in spring and summer.
-Look out for an exhibition at Hinckley Museum, the unveiling of Blue Plaques, the Bass pub trail with prizes to be won, coach and minibus trips, our beer festival with historic beers and a party at a pub formerly owned by the Bass family.
+Celebrating the lives of our Three Brewers a series of special events were held in spring and summer.
+There was also an exhibition at Hinckley Museum, the unveiling of Blue Plaques, the Bass pub trail with prizes was organised, along with coach and minibus trips.
+Our beer festival included historic beers and there was a party at a pub formerly owned by the Bass family.

 The Greyhound is located close to birthplace of William Butler and is the location for an historic Blue Plaque commemorating his life.The Unicorn at Orton on the Hill is the location for a William Worthington Blue Plaque who was born on a local farm.